Pregnant at 42 as a Black Woman: Black Motherhood, Celebration, Isolation & Mental Health

 2. Isolation Hits Different

-But during this time:
+But during this season:

 4. Fear for Your Child